hx2A/py5website/main/install.rst

 Try testing with the `Quick Example`_ to verify everything works.

-Before moving on, consider also installing py5's `Jupyter Notebook Kernel`_.
+Before moving on, consider installing one or both of py5's Jupyter Notebook Kernels: `py5 kernel`_ and `py5bot`_.

 Detailed Steps
 --------------